Benjamin Prichard’s (Prichard’s Distillery)

 Andy and Charlie are currently selling bourbon produced elsewhere, under the ‘Belle Meade Bourbon’ label.
-The brothers have Charles Nelson’s old recipes and plan to establish their own distillery in Greenbrier, building on the tradition started by their ancestor.
+The brothers have Charles Nelson’s old recipes and plan to re-establish the family distillery, continuing the legacy started by their ancestors.

 Further information is available on the Nelson’s Green Brier Distillery website: greenbrierdistillery.com.

 SPEAKeasy Spirits was founded by Jeff Pennington and his wife Jenny Pennington in 2009.
 SPEAKeasy Spirits LLC announced the successful completion of their state and federal permit applications process on 24 February 2012.